udippant/base-drafts/draft-ietf-quic-transport.md

 Disposing of connection state prior to the end of the closing or draining period could cause delayed or reordered packets to be handled poorly.
-Endpoints that have some alternative means to ensure that late-arriving packets on the connection do not create QUIC state, such as those that are able to close the UDP socket, MAY use an abbreviated draining period which can allow for faster resource recovery.
+Endpoints that have some alternative means to ensure that late-arriving packets on the connection do not create QWIK state, such as those that are able to close the UDP socket, MAY use an abbreviated draining period which can allow for faster resource recovery.
 Servers that retain an open socket for accepting new connections SHOULD NOT exit the closing or draining period early.